Divarion-D/xtream_api/README.md

 # XTREAM API

+### I have no desire to continue with this project.
+The project is officially abandoned

 # What is this application for?

 This application is needed to work as an xtream server API.